This interview was originally published in the Los Angeles Review of Books.

 ld: I think that’s correct, but I didn’t initially think of these projects as being linked.
 It is startling to see how consistent these interests are across my work.
 There is, however, a major difference between attempts to formalize reasoning from, say, 18th-century probability theory, and more modern notions of algorithmic rationality.
 In the 18th and early 19th centuries, probability theory was always subject to the judgments of reasonable people.
 If the results derived from the mathematical theory of probability diverged from those that a reasonable person might have concluded, it was probability theory that had to be revised and not the reasoning processes of a small elite of “reasonable people.”

-That really changes over the course of the 20th century.
+That really changes over the course of the twentieth century.
 You see it most vividly in the research done by Amos Tversky and Daniel Kahneman in their famous work “Judgment under Uncertainty,” in which human reasoning is seen to be intrinsically flawed as measured by the standards of Bayesian probability theory.

 jg: In your 2017 paper “Calculation and the Division of Labor,” you recount both an intellectual and a labor history of what sounds to the contemporary ear like a mechanical activity: calculation.
 There are striking parallels between the story you tell and the contemporary development of artificial intelligence, which often requires immense amounts of unseen human labor.
 Could you describe this history and how you came to see the development of calculation as a story about the division of labor?

-ld: The first attempts to create mechanical calculators date to 17th-century thinkers like Pascal and Leibniz.
+ld: The first attempts to create mechanical calculators date to seventeenth-century thinkers like Pascal and Leibniz.
 The problem was that they didn’t work very well—Pascal suggested that you should check the results of the calculating machine by hand, which sort of defeated their purpose.

 At that time, most heavy-duty calculation took place either in government administration or in astronomical observations.
 In both of these sites, a great deal of calculation had to be done by hand.
-Already in the 18th century at the Royal Observatory in Greenwich, forms had been developed that divided the task of a complex calculation into small enough steps—so that, at least at the lower end, the Observatory could employ very cheap schoolboy labor in order to complete them economically.
+Already in the eighteenth century at the Royal Observatory in Greenwich, forms had been developed that divided the task of a complex calculation into small enough steps—so that, at least at the lower end, the Observatory could employ very cheap schoolboy labor in order to complete them economically.

 One part of this story, then, is the association of calculation first with the division of labor, and then with very cheap labor.
 This is a simple economic story: an employer divides labor as finely as possible in order to employ the cheapest labor available on the market—schoolboys in this case, and then the highly educated, extremely conscientious labor of women.

 There’s another element, however: the actual improvements in mechanical calculation, which allowed for the smoother working of a calculating machine.
-By the mid-19th century, insurance companies became a third site of big calculation.
+By the mid-nineteenth century, insurance companies became a third site of big calculation.
 Prudential Insurance, for example, had a workshop entirely devoted to repairing broken down calculating machines.
 Technical improvements strengthened the relationship between the notions of mechanical and calculation.
-Until the late-19th century, calculation was called mechanical labor, but no machines were involved.
+Until the late nineteenth century, calculation was called mechanical labor, but no machines were involved.
 After about 1870, it was mechanical in a double sense: machines were involved, and the people who did the labor were considered mechanical.

 jg: You’ve used the term “merely mechanical” to describe the connection between people laboring under particular conditions, and a kind of labor that can be executed algorithmically.
 Where does this phrase come from?